| The “Fall” - A Second LookA Literary Analysis of Genesis 2:4-3:24

 specific time period in which this story was used in the community of faith,

+but such an undertaking would be speculative and tenuous at best.
 It would be helpful to place our passage against the larger background of

 Israelite culture and religion, since ancient Israelite culture was